Mission

 Women fought for 11 years to get the women-owned small business federal contracting program put into place.
 Yet, the federal government has only met its 5% goal for contracting to women twice since the goal was established in 1994.
 Increasing awards to women-owned businesses requires advocacy and education.
 The Circle provides a much-needed place where women contractors can participate in growing their federal contracting businesses, become advocates for regulatory and legislative changes and participate in a nationwide network of successful women business owners.

-Led by Ann Sullivan, credited for spearheading implementation of the Women-Owned Small Business (WOSB/EDWOSB) federal contracting program, Ann is at the forefront of policy that impacts federal contractors.
-Elizabeth Sullivan brings a Masters of Studies in Law in Procurement and Cybersecurity at the George Washington School of Law to the team.
-Together, we bring relationships and policy expertise - advocating for small and midsize federal contractors on Capitol Hill and in federal agencies.
+Led by Ann Sullivan, founder of Madison Services Group, Inc. (MSGI) and architect of the Women-Owned Small Business (WOSB/EDWOSB) federal contracting program, the WPC champions policies that support women-owned companies in federal contracting.
+Elizabeth Sullivan, President of MSGI, adds legal and policy expertise with a Master of Studies in Law in Procurement and Cybersecurity from The George Washington University Law School.
+Together, they combine deep relationships and proven policy leadership to advocate for small and mid-sized federal contractors on Capitol Hill and within federal agencies.

 Ann Sullivan is the Founder of Madison Services Group, a woman-owned company that provides government relations and federal business